'Yellowstone's Brecken Merrill on Kevin Costner's Life-Changing Advice

 "When a season airs I usually am grown by the time I've shot it," he says.
 "So, I look way older.
 I don't get recognized a lot but it's cool.
 I don't want to get recognized, personally."

-The season 5 finale of Yellowstone airs Sunday at 8 p.m.
+The midseason 5 finale of Yellowstone airs Sunday at 8 p.m.
 ET on Paramount Network.

 RELATED CONTENT: